-Coordinated Entry is an important process through which people experiencing or at risk of experiencing homelessness can, have their strengths and needs assessed, and connect to appropriate, tailored housing and mainstream services within the community or designated region.
-Standardized assessment tools and practices used within local coordinated assessment processes take into account the unique needs of households.
+Coordinated Entry is an important process through which people experiencing or at risk of experiencing homelessness can access the crisis response system in a streamlined way, have their strengths and needs quickly assessed, and quickly connect to appropriate, tailored housing and mainstream services within the community or designated region.
+Standardized assessment tools and practices used within local coordinated assessment processes take into account the unique needs of single adults, households with minor children and unaccompanied youth.
 When possible, the assessment provides the ability for households to gain access to the best options to address their needs, incorporating participants' choice, rather than being evaluated for a single program within the system.
-The most intensive interventions are prioritized for those with the highest needs.7
+The most intensive interventions are prioritized for those with the highest needs.8